aiven/devportal/includes/config-m3db.rst

   **Allow access to selected service ports from the public Internet**

   ``m3coordinator`` => *boolean*
-    **Allow clients to connect to m3coordinator from the public internet for service nodes that are in a project VPC or another type of private network** None
+    **Allow clients to connect to m3coordinator from the public internet for service nodes that are in a project VPC or another type of private network**